-In the selling process, who’s responsible for understanding the offer?
-Is it up to the client or is it up to the seller to clarify the offer?
 Have you ever been in the position where you didn’t understand what was being offered and the seller reacted in a negative way towards you?
 So whose responsibility is it to make an offer clear?

 You might be able to make a case for both the seller and for the buyer depending on what position you find yourself in.
 As a seller, it’s certainly your responsibility to do everything you can to make your offer clear.
 And as a buyer, you should certainly do your due diligence before making a purchase if there’s any chance for misunderstanding to happen.

-Before They Buy
+Whose Responsibility Is It: Before They Buy

-What about when you make an offer and a prospective client declines because they don’t understand the offer, where does the responsibility fall then?
+What about when you make an offer and a prospective client declines because they don’t understand the offer?
+Where does the responsibility fall then?
 In this scenario, is it easier to make a case of the responsibility falling on the seller?
 When your prospects decline your offer because it’s ambiguous or uninteresting it’s time to rethink some things.

 When studying Neuro-Linguistic Programming (NLP) I learned a presupposition that states, “The meaning of your communication is based on the response you get”.
 This is probably one of the hardest concepts for most people to come to terms with, it certainly was for me.
 Before NLP, I would often say, “My intention was…” as a way to justify my words/actions when people responded negatively to me.

 Learning how to take full responsibility in every situation that doesn’t go well because of something I do or say is still a work in progress.
 On my not-so-good days, I find myself wanting to push back responsibility on the other person for not allowing me grace from perfection.
 However, when it comes to business, pushing responsibility onto a prospective client often means losing their business for good.

 Whose Responsibility Is It: Bad For Business